Sudan entry requirements for Israel passport holders

 May be checked

 Israeli passport holders must obtain a visa before traveling to Sudan.
-No visa-on-arrival or e-visa options exist.
-Apply at a Sudanese embassy or consulate well in advance — processing can take several weeks.
+There is no visa-on-arrival or eVisa option for Israeli citizens, so you need to apply through a Sudanese embassy or consulate in advance.
+The process can take several weeks, so start early and prepare all required documents carefully.

 Entry requirements